voipnorm/telehealthPresence/README.md

 * Video endpoint registration in CUCM
 * CUCM end user account enabled for Presence Server for each video endpoint
 * Endpoint and end user accounts paired with each other within CUCM
-* Cisco Spark Bot account
+* Cisco Webex Teams Bot account
-* Cisco Spark Space ID to send application messages.
+* Cisco Webex Teams Space ID to send application messages.
 * DNS FQDN videoPresence.<your domain>:3001 eith via DNS record or host record.
+* install and configure Nodejs and MongoDb

 ### Installing